nahariaprateek/pricingstrategy/HBPS_Cases/UniversalCarRental_Case/README.md

 4. **Suggestions for Additional Analyses** in a real-world context and their potential impact on management decisions.

 ## Assumptions
 For the purpose of this analysis, certain assumptions have been made, such as zero inflation and no market growth.
-These are detailed in the `Assumptions.pdf` file.
+These are detailed in the `pdf` file.

 ## How to Use
 - **Clone the repository.**